run2bizdocs/documentation/en-us/docs/faq.md

     The problem scaling rule is enabled on the 4biz Parameter screen.
 To enable this rule, proceed as follows:

-    1. Access the 4biz Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
+    1. Access the 4biz Parameters feature by navigating in the main menu Parameterization > 4biz Parameters.
     2. The 4biz Parameters screen will appear, click the 4biz Parameters Search tab.
     3. It will display the screen for parameter search, perform the parameter search "194 - Enable the problem escalation defined in the scheduling rules (Ex: Y or N - Default 'N')" and select the same.
     4. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the value "Y" to enable problem escalation;